INSIDE: All you need to know to find the best New York dessert places.

 Anything goes on vacation.

-NEW YORK DESSERTS
+ROUND UP OF BEST NEW YORK DESSERTS

 It’s a tough job researching the best dessert places in New York, but I’m happy to help!